 Learners may have had previous training or careers prior to studying career development or may be existing higher education students, intern psychologists or other junior professionals.
 They may already deliver careers related assessments, including licenced psychological tests and educational tools.
 These learners will further develop the skills needed to provide immediate support and development for client’s career development needs as well as better identify and assist clients in their career goals.

 |Location: Hawthorn East||Commences: June 2020|

 |Delivery: Blended online and face-to-face||Fees: $3,200, or $1,600 Student Concession|

 Course Duration and Structure

-This 36 week face-to-face class room and practicum based program, taught over four terms (blocks) of 8 weeks each.
+This is a 7 week blended online and face-to-face class room and practicum based program.
 Students undertake a total of 13 units of study consisting of eight core units and five electives which give the course its contextual specialisation.

 |CHCCOM002||Use communication to build relationships|

 |CHCECD001||Analyse and apply information that supports employment and career development|